koczadly/jNano/README.md

 ## Use in your project
 ### Maven
-To import jNano into your own project, the dependency can be imported as demonstrated:

-- Add the JitPack repository in your pom.xml:
+Add the JitPack repository in your pom.xml:
 ```xml
 <repositories>
     <repository>